hernantz/blog/content/endpoints-matter.md

 could imagine a posts endpoint in the form: `/posts/{postId}`, but what about comments?

-Comments only make sense in the context of a post, it would be akward to reference a comment by `/comments/{commentId}` endpoint, or get all comments from a post through a `/comments/?postId={postId}` filter or comments by their
+Comments only make sense in the context of a post, it would be awkward to reference a comment by `/comments/{commentId}` endpoint, or get all comments from a post through a `/comments/?postId={postId}` filter or comments by their
 author: `/user/{userId}/comments/{commentId}`.